Hate Songs in E Minor

-Hate Songs in E Minor is the debut studio album by British rock band Fudge Tunnel, released in 1991 by Earache.
-It followed in the wake of two critically acclaimed singles ("Fudge Tunnel" in 1989 and "The Sweet Sound of Excess" in 1990, both on Pigboy/Winyl Solution), after which the group were signed to Earache.
+Hate Songs in E Minor is the debut studio album by British rock band Fudge Tunnel.
+It was released in May 1991 through Earache Records, and issued in the United States on 20 August 1991 through Relativity Records.
+It followed in the wake of two critically acclaimed singles ("Fudge Tunnel" in 1989 and "The Sweet Sound of Excess" in 1990, both on Pigboy/Vinyl Solution), after which the group were signed to Earache.
 The album consists of 11 songs, 9 of which were written by the band and 2 covers: "Sunshine of Your Love", originally recorded by the band Cream, while the last track on the disc, "Cat Scratch Fever" was originally recorded by Ted Nugent.
 The album is also dedicated to Nugent.
-The track "Hate Song" was included on a six-disc, 100-plus-track box set titled Metal: A Headbanger's Companion.

 Hate Songs in E Minor presented a new and broader approach by the label following the success of more experimental and electronic Godflesh.
 Fudge Tunnel could also be considered a British response to the sound of bands like Melvins, Nirvana and Swans in the US.
 Early pressings of the LP edition of the album included a bonus 7" containing the track "Joined at the Dick".

+Cover artwork and police raid

+The originally-planned cover art was a "ridiculous" drawing of a man being decapitated that the band's Alex Newport later described as "quite silly and not very offensive".
+However, following a raid on Earache Records' offices- relating to a photo intended for use by another artist- the band's artwork was confiscated by police.
+As a result, the album- whose release date was imminent- had its cover replaced at short notice with a live photo.

+Charges were later dropped and the artwork returned.
+However, this was too late for the original album release, and the band later used the original design on t-shirts instead.

 Critical reception

-Spin wrote that the album is "hardcore meets guitar rock at its loudest and finest".
+Spin wrote that the album is "hardcore meets guitar rock at its loudest and finest."
+The Calgary Herald determined that "Fudge Tunnel's trying to negotiate that well-travelled, guitar-grungy, Sub-Pop highway, but with a dearth of real energy and an abundance of redundant, spongy riffs".
+The Gazette opined that "these Brit Soundgarden wannabes and their smartass noise miss the one key ingredient: virtually none of it is believable, and the giveaways are witless covers of 'Sunshine of Your Love' and 'Cat Scratch Fever'."

+In 2005, Kerrang! ranked the album at number 92 on its list of the "100 Best British Rock Albums Ever".